FREE Montessori Based Spring Activities For Kids

-In this month’s pack, we’ve included two works based on The Gardener by Sarah Stewart.
+In this pack, we’ve included two works based on The Gardener by Sarah Stewart.
 These are both designed to help with reading comprehension.
-Six additional books are included on a book list, these same works could be applied to each book.
+These same works could be applied to the six additional books listed.
 Or download a few audio books and enjoy listening to them while you work on making Washi tape flowers and arranging fresh-cut flowers.
 Reading comprehension is something children sometimes struggle with and a skill our free activity packs will help with.

 - Scheduling This Pack

 - Additional Suggestions For Kids And Parents

-Purchasing a local flower guide or (when movement returns) visiting a state park or agricultural center at a local university would be a great field trip on this topic.
-It would be a fun way to learn about local wildflowers and help your children identify them.
-Local herbal apothecaries and community groups often host foraging walks, where you can learn about local edible plants and how to prepare them.
+Local flower guides, state parks, and agricultural centers at universities make great field trips - fun ways to learn about and identify local wildflowers.
+Local herbal apothecaries and community groups often host foraging walks where you can learn about local edible plants and how to prepare them.